Contact me at

 More About VeggieConverter

-VeggieConverter: One vegetarian mom + one meat-eating dad and two undecided kids = a challenge to create meals that incorporate more whole foods into the family’s blended-eater lifestyle.
+VeggieConverter: One vegetarian grain-free mom + one meat-eating dad and two undecided kids = a challenge to create whole food meals that fit into the family’s blended-eater lifestyle.

 Kristi Arnold is the author of VeggieConverter.com.
 A former newspaper editor, Kristi is now a stay-at-home mom who enjoys cooking whole foods for herself, a vegetarian, her husband, a meat-eater, and their two undecided kids.